-Who am I: A chemical physicist interested in surface optico-physical interactions and mildly interested in (1) thermodynamical (2) unstable systems; (3) producer, composer, orchestrator, pianist, sequencer, and conductor.
-I was a guest conductor with the Chicago Sinfonietta in 2012 and again in 2014.
-My vocal ensemble also has recorded three compact discs.
-One of my songs was doubly tracked on a Grammy award winning choral CD in 2004.
-Since then it has been covered by five other groups.
+Who am I: A chemical physicist interested in surface optico-physical interactions and mildly interested in (1) thermodynamics (2) unstable systems; (3) producer, composer, orchestrator, pianist, sequencer, and conductor.
+I have guest conducted for The Chicago Sinfonietta for several years and recently commissioned by them to score an arrangement for a concert in 2018.
+My vocal ensemble has recorded two projects.
+One of my songs was doubly tracked on a Grammy award winning CD in 2004.
+Since then it has been covered by six other groups, including an ensemble from Milan, Italy.

-Physical Office Hours: Wednesday 12:30 PM - 1:30 PM or by appointment
+Physical Office Hours: Wednesday 10:50 AM - 11:30 AM or by appointment